joelparkerhenderson/wordbooks/pages/subscription-business-model-pros-cons/index.md

-# Subscription business model - pros & cons
+# Subscription business model pros/cons

 The subscription business model has several advantages for companies, including: